Suggestion: Watch the 10 minutes video tutorial before reading this article

 VIP International, on the other hand, accounts for a bit more than 15% of the cross-border E-Commerce market, just behind Kaola and Tmall Global.

 Closer collaboration between Vipshop, Tencent, and JD

 Tencent (the owner of WeChat) and JD (Jingdong) have undoubtedly seen the potentials in collaborating with Vipshop.

-In 2017, the companies poured in a combined value of USD 863 million in Vipshop Holdings, with a goal to claim more market shares from Alibaba (read: Tmall and Alipay).
+In 2017, the companies poured in a combined value of USD 863 million in Vipshop Holdings, to claim more market shares from Alibaba (read: Tmall and Alipay).

 In fact, Tencent and JD have seen a bigger threat from Alibaba and Tmall recently, saying that the E-Commerce market climate is highly uncompetitive, due to Alibaba’s dominance.

 With a closer collaboration with Vipshop, Tencent and JD can get access to customer information from the luxury client segment that gets increasingly bigger.

 At the same time, Vipshop can boost the usage of Tencent’s payment solution, Tenpay, which competes with Alibaba’s payment solution, Alipay.